 Bigelow’s smallest and most rustic of the bunch sits right against the winding and rushing McKenzie River.
 Also called Deer Creek Hot Springs, this tiny natural spring is off the beaten path, about 20 minutes from Cougar (3 hours from Portland) and a quick walk from a nearby trailhead.

 The pool only fits two to four people comfortably and runs a bit cooler than other springs, but slinking into the cave can increase your exposure to warm spurts.
 (The water temperature is warmest in summer and fall.)
 Clothing choice is up to each bather, and since the pool is mostly private, you won’t have to succumb to peer pressure either way.

 Breitenbush Hot Springs

 The quickest route to Breitenbush Hot Springs will take 2.5 hours from Portland, but if you’re looking for a full day (or more) of relaxation with the works, this is the place.
-This majestic center located on the Breitenbush riverbank feels like camp for new-age adults.
-The expansive facility offers several options for hot springs including three natural, stone-lined pools with one designated tub for silence; four spiral tubs of varying temperatures; and a cold plunge nearby.
+This majestic center located on the Breitenbush riverbank feels like a camp for new-age adults.
+The expansive facility offers several options for hot springs, including three natural, stone-lined pools with one designated tub for silence; four spiral tubs of varying temperatures, and a cold plunge nearby.
 Indulge in daily wellness offerings, such as mindful meditation, ayurvedic yoga and deep-tissue massage.
-Reservations are required for all visits and book well in advance to enjoy this retreat for more than a day, but daily passes are also offered on a $20 to $36 sliding scale.
+Reservations are required for all visits, and book well in advance to enjoy this retreat for more than a day, but daily passes are also offered on a $20 to $36 sliding scale.
 Because of the lack of cell phone service, it’s especially important to check and note directions before driving there.

 Bagby Hot Springs